 According to the UN, 131 million Latin Americans do not have access to a better diet

-The 2022 Panorama of Food and Nutrition Security report of the United Nations Organization (UN) revealed that 22.5% of people in Latin America and the Caribbean do not have sufficient means to access a healthy diet, that is, say, about 131 million people.
+The 2022 Panorama of Food and Nutrition Security report of the United Nations Organization (UN) revealed that 22.5% of people in Latin America and the Caribbean do not have sufficient means to access a healthy diet, that is, say, regarding 131 million people.
 In the Caribbean, 52% of the population has been affected by this situation; in Mesoamerica this number reaches 27.8% and in South America 18.4%.

-the publication reports that 131.3 million people in the region could not afford a healthy diet in 2020.
+the publication reports that 131.3 million people in the region might not afford a healthy diet in 2020.
 This represents an increase of 8 million compared to 2019, and is due to the higher average daily cost of this type of diet in Latin America and the Caribbean compared to the rest of the world regions, reaching a value of $4.2 dollars in the Caribbean, followed by South America and Mesoamerica with $3.6 and $3.4 dollars respectively.

 According to the publication, this phenomenon is associated with different socioeconomic and nutritional indicators: income level of a country, the incidence of poverty and the level of inequality, are some of the variables.